If you have a question and don’t see it answered below, please feel free to ask it here.

 Q. Who picks the investments?

-Our Investment Strategy Group selects and monitors the approved investments used in our firm investment portfolios.
+Our Investment Strategy Group selects and monitors the approved investments used in our company investment portfolios.
 Your personal advisor works with you to implement the appropriate portfolios based on your investment goals and objectives.
 The Investment Strategy Group focuses on investments while your financial advisor focuses on you.
 The two of these knowledge bases have merged together to implement a portfolio suitable for your situation.

 Q. Do you use only mutual funds and ETFs?